I am a Professor (Telecommunications) in the School of Engineering

 My teaching profile includes the following courses:

-course into computer system performance and networking.
+course in computer system performance and networking.
 About 60 per cent

 30 students attending on-campus classes.